 - Family decisions affect the business

 In a traditional organization, you can get away from your coworkers and physically remove yourself from the dynamics and stresses of work when you go home.
-With a family business, you may live with your coworkers (for instance, my wonderful bride of 46 years is also a Centennial VP.)
+With a family business, you may live with your coworkers (for instance, my wonderful bride of over 50 years is also a Centennial VP.)
 Your business and personal life may bleed heavily into each other.

 Tough business decisions need to be made no matter what kind of business you’re involved in.
 You need to make changes and you need to confront improper behavior.
 Those situations are hard enough when it involves someone who is a valued, but non-blood related.
 When it’s a relative, the repercussions are potentially greater.